310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dear_me_before_i_became_a_ninja.md

 {% endbubble %}

 {% bubble Tetora %}
-Ahaha, you’re just that happy 'bout it, so it makes sense.
+Ahaha, you’re just that happy ‘bout it, so it makes sense.
 It’s your very own outfit, after all!

 There’s a ton of idols in here, so it doesn’t really hit home when the topic of “personalized outfits” comes up, but…

 Now that you, a member of Ryuseitai, have been chosen as the next idol, it’s finally hittin’ me that this really is happening.
 I’m excited for the day I’m chosen to be up next! ☆

 Speaking of, what’s yours gonna be like?
-I’m guessing something ninja-like?
+I’m guessing somethin’ ninja-like?
 {% endbubble %}

 {% bubble Shinobu %}